Thumb Sucking & Your Child’s Teeth

 Reward Chart

 • Comfort & Distract.
-Children have different triggers for thumb sucking.
+Children have different triggers for thumb-sucking.
 Does your child tend to do it when stressed or bored?
-If so, some extra hugs might help, or an activity to keep those little hands busy.
+If so, extra hugs or an activity to keep those little hands busy might help.

 • Get Creative.
 You know your child best.
 Maybe there's a method that would be particularly motivating to him.
-For example, you could tie his pacifier to a helium balloon and send it up to the Tooth Fairy.
-When she receives it, she can leave a special present under his pillow!
+For example, you could tie his pacifier to a helium balloon and send it to the Tooth Fairy.
+She can leave a special present under his pillow when she receives it!

 • Let Us Help.
 If your child sucks her thumb, fingers, or a pacifier, be sure to let us know.
 We can talk to her and help her understand how it will help her teeth to kick the habit.